Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-which encapsulates time evolution of quantum many-body systems in terms of solely one-particle quantities.
+Equation~\eqref{eq:gless_sc} encapsulates time evolution of quantum many-body systems in terms of solely one-particle quantities.
+Here $\bold{G}^a(t,t')=[\bold{G}^r(t',t)]^\dagger$ is the advanced GF.
 A self-consistent solution to Eq.~\eqref{eq:gless_sc} can yield exact many-body lesser self-energy.
-Alternatively, one can systematically approximate it~\cite{Mahfouzi2014} using conserving approximations of MBPT.
-One such conserving approximation for the lesser self-energy of electron-boson interacting systems is the so-called self-consistent Born approximation (SCBA)~\cite{Mahfouzi2014,Frederiksen2007,Lee2009,Mera2016}.
-The SCBA ensures charge conservation in nonequilibrium~\cite{Frederiksen2004}, and in steady-state nonequilibrium one can Fourier transform $\bm{\Sigma}^<(t_1, t_2)$ to work with energy-dependent~\cite{Luiser2009,Rhyner2014}
+Alternatively, one can systematically approximate it~\cite{Mahfouzi2014} using the so-called ``conserving approximations''~\cite{Mera2016} in MBPT.
+One such ``conserving approximation'' for the lesser self-energy of electron-boson interacting systems is the so-called self-consistent Born approximation (SCBA)~\cite{Mahfouzi2014,Frederiksen2007,Lee2009,Mera2016}.
+The SCBA ensures charge conservation in nonequilibrium~\cite{Frederiksen2004}, and in steady-state nonequilibrium one can Fourier transform ${\Sigma}_{ij}^<(t_1-t_2)$ to energy domain and operate with $\Sigma_{ij}^<(E)$.